Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

-Director-General of Health Ashley Bloomfield says there are a total of 1330 cases.
+Director-General of Health Ashley Bloomfield told reporters there are a total of 1330 cases.
 No more deaths have been reported since yesterday, with the death toll remaining at four.

 The source of the Covid-19 infection at the Rosewood rest home in Christchurch was still being investigated.